Artlands/InplaceAI/README.md

 - Accessibility APIs require a signed release/`codesign --deep -s -` build when distributing to other machines.
 - When testing text replacement, verify both AX replacement and the clipboard fallback (e.g., in apps that block AX writes such as some browsers).

+## Branding
+- A simple icon lives at `Assets/InplaceAIIcon.svg` (navy base with teal rewrite mark).
+Resize or export to `.icns`/`.png` as needed for macOS app and status bar assets.

 ## Roadmap
 - Streamed suggestions for faster feedback.
 - AppleScript/Shortcuts intents to expose rewrite actions to automation.